Muriel's Wedding

 The inciting incident occurs at 12 minutes when Muriel is publicly humiliated when caught stealing from her parents and is told by her former friends that she's "a nobody going nowhere" and banned from their Hibiscus Island trip.
 This rejection becomes the catalyst that forces change..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Muriel makes the active choice to move to Sydney with Rhonda, leaving Porpoise Spit behind.
+This illustrates the protagonist's commitment to Muriel makes the active choice to move to Sydney with Rhonda, leaving Porpoise Spit behind.
 She tells her family she's getting a job and a new life in the city.
 This is her conscious decision to enter a new world and reinvent herself., moving from reaction to action.

 At 52 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Muriel achieves her dream - she marries David in an elaborate wedding ceremony.
+The analysis reveals that this crucial beat Muriel achieves her dream - she marries David in an elaborate wedding ceremony.
 False victory: she gets everything she thought she wanted (the dress, the ceremony, the validation), but it's empty because it's based on lies and isn't about love.
 The stakes raise as her deception deepens., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 78 minutes (74% through) represents the emotional nadir.
 Here, Muriel's mother Betty commits suicide by walking into the ocean.
 The "whiff of death" is literal.
-Muriel returns to Porpoise Spit for the funeral and confronts the consequences of her choices and her father's emotional abuse that destroyed her mother., indicates the protagonist at their lowest point.
+Muriel returns to Porpoise Spit for the funeral and confronts the consequences of her choices and her father's emotional abuse that destroyed her mother., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 84 minutes initiates the final act resolution at 79% of the runtime.
 Muriel has a breakthrough: she tells her father "You're a nobody, Dad, going nowhere" - using the words once weaponized against her.
 She realizes she doesn't need marriage for validation.
 She chooses authentic friendship over the fantasy, deciding to annul the marriage and return to Rhonda., demonstrating the transformation achieved throughout the journey.